-Our original stockholders, together with their family members, estate planning entities and affiliates, control approximately 44% of the combined stockholder voting power, and their interests may be different from yours.
+As of June 30, 2004, our original stockholders, together with their family members, estate planning entities and affiliates, controlled approximately 42% of the combined stockholder voting power, and their interests may be different from yours.

 The original stockholders of our company, together with their family members and affiliates, have the ability to influence the election and removal of the board of directors and, as a result, future direction and operations of our company.
-Currently, these stockholders own approximately 44% of the combined voting power of the outstanding shares of both classes of common stock.
+As of June 30, 2004, these stockholders owned approximately 42% of the voting power of the outstanding shares of Class A common stock.
 Accordingly, they may influence decisions concerning business opportunities, declaring dividends, issuing additional shares of Class A common stock or other securities and the approval of any merger, consolidation or sale of all or substantially all of our assets.
 They may make decisions that are adverse to your interests.